 The bite can be off in a number of ways.
 To be able to describe the different types of bites, a classification system was developed to help define three main categories of bites, or malocclusion:

-Class III malocclusion – the lower teeth are forward of the upper teeth (commonly seen as an “underbite”).
+The lower teeth are forward of the upper teeth (commonly referred to as an “underbite”).

 The three main classification systems define how a bite may be off in a front to back direction.
 Althouth the class I malocclusion may have a good front to back bite position, there may be other features that characterize the malocclusion.
 For example, a class I malocclusion patient may have significant crowding, spacing, midline asymmetry, crossbites, rotated teeth, or other problems.